ldn-softdev/Rpnn/README.md

 Before the training, it's used to load up both input and target data.

-The method works with `std::vector<std::vector<double>>` container type, where outer container holds as many channels (inner containers) as there were configured receptros.
+The method works with `std::vector<std::vector<double>>` container type, where outer container holds as many channels (inner containers) as there were configured receptors.
 Inner containers hold series of data for each (own) receptors - the size of all inner containers must be the same (otherwise an exception will be thrown: `Rpnn::stdException::receptors_misconfigured`)

 1. When input data container is passed as a _r-value reference_, then it's _moved_ to internal class storage, e.g.:
     ```
         nn.load_patterns({{0, 0},{1, 1}});	// input patterns moved into nn's internal storage
     ```
-    Otherwise (_l-value_ passed), internal storage won't be used, instead receptros will _link_ to respective channels:
+    Otherwise (_l-value_ passed), internal storage won't be used, instead receptors will _link_ to respective channels:
     ```
     std::vector<std::vector<double>>
     	input_ptrn = {{0,1,0,1}, {0,0,1}};
-    nn.load_patterns(input_ptrn);	// two receptros will be linked to respecitive containers of input_ptrn
+    nn.load_patterns(input_ptrn);	// two receptors will be linked to respective containers of input_ptrn
     ```
 2. if normalization of input data is engaged (via `normalize()` call), then
     a) the method must be called prior calling `load_patterns(..)` (otherwise exception will be thrown: